 If you’re looking for something I’ve written, or if you think I might have written something relevant to your work, thank you for your interest!
 The rest of this page is for you.
-Hover over the upper-right corner of the table to reveal a search window that you can use to find keywords (like “war” or “model”) or search by tag (Decline-of-War Thesis, Methods, etc.), and click on short titles for more information.
+Hover over the upper-right corner of the table to reveal a search window that you can use to find keywords (like “war” or “model”) or search by tag (Decline-of-War Thesis, Methods, etc.), and click on short titles for more information and PDFs.
 If you’re browsing to see whether something here might be useful to you, I’d recommend the “Why Read This?” column, below.

 |Short Title||Why Read This?||Tags|

 Trends in Interstate Conflict (book chapter, 2021)